 7) Val d’Orcia: this area is situated on the border with Umbria, at the north-est of Monte Amiata, and obtained the DOC (Denomination of Controlled Origin) only in 2000.
 The wine produced is both red and white, and mainly based on Sangiovese grapes and Trebbiano grapes.

-8) Colli di Luni: Is an area situated between Tuscany and Liguria.
+8) Colli di Luni: This is an area situated between Tuscany and Liguria.
 The area is called “Lunigiana” and is very famous for the production of Vermentino.

 9) Pomino: This area is one of the most interesting regarding Tuscan wine and is situated above Florence, in the middle of the Val d’Arno.
 In 1700 the zone was already pretty famous for the production of wines based on French vines.
 Today in Pomino you can find excellent white wine but also very interesting reds.

 10) Bolgheri: Bolgheri is a little zone situated in the Castagneto Carducci municipality.
-Here is produced one of the most exquisite and internationally well-known red wine: The Blogheri DOC, the most famous is The Sassicaia.
-It’s based on Cabernet Sauvignon grapes and owns extraordinary organoleptic characteristic.
+Here is produced one of the most exquisite and internationally well-known red wines: The Bolgheri DOC, the most famous is The Sassicaia.
+It’s based on Cabernet Sauvignon grapes and owns extraordinary organoleptic characteristics.

 11) Isola D’Elba ( Elba Island ): Here they produce interesting wines like “Aleatico, Ansonica or Vin Santo”.
 The harvest is very difficult because of the steep ground.

 12) Grosseto Province: this is a very important wine area where they produce important and well-known wines.
 The Sangiovese here is called “Morellino” and it’s the base for the production of Morellino di Scansano DOCG.